 Matthew Reilly is a busy academic, a lonely priest haunted by secrets.
 Young Alison is the shy and devoted keeper of Daisy, a falcon which suffered an accident and can no longer fly.
-The three of them meet in a Boston parish, but Matt has forgotten a momentary but fateful encounter with Alison, homeless eight years earlier in Toronto.
+The three of them meet in a Boston parish, but Matt has forgotten a brief meetup with Alison, homeless eight years earlier in Toronto.
 Close to exhaustion, he’s forced to reflect on what’s become of his life, including the loss of a son that no one knew he’d fathered.
-Alison and Matt had a fateful encounter during her homeless period, but Matt doesn’t connect that frail teenager with the healthy young woman she’d become.
+Although Alison and Matt had a fateful encounter during her homeless period, Matt doesn’t connect that frail teenager with the healthy young woman she’d become.
 It’s left to Alison to uncover Matt’s past and for Matt to come to terms with it.

 Buy the book

 “The spirit of brokenness and its redemption lie at the heart of Carole Giangrande’s brilliant, at times shattering, novel.
 Here, human brutality gives way to an abiding hope in the unseen order that binds all of creation, in a physical world at once sacred and profane.
 A glorious expression of Giangrande’s deeply spiritual vision, The Tender Birds is a rare and riveting fusion of ‘the poetry of things imagined,’ gorgeously distilled prose, urgency, and exquisite plotting—a literary page-turner of the highest order.
 I’m in awe of Giangrande’s work and the reassuring wisdom that suffuses it, wisdom our world badly needs right now.”—Carol Bruneau, author of A Circle on the Surface, A Bird on Every Tree, These Good Hands and several other novels.